TomBric/stratux-radar-display/README.md

    1. Download the image under Releases/Assets to your local computer.
 Image with "oled" is preconfigured for the Oled 1.5 inch display.
 Image with "epaper_3in7" is the version for the waveshare 3.7 inch epaper display, "epaper_1in54" for the smaller epaper.
 Both versions will support Bluetooth
    2. Flash the image using Raspberry Pi Imager (select "OwnImage") or Win32DiskImager to your SD card (32 GB cards recommended)
    3. Insert the SD into you raspberry and let it boot.
 It should automatically startup and connect to the Stratux-Europe edition.
-   Remark: Current configuration is for Stratux-Europe on IP address 192.168.10.1.
-If you have a different configuration please update /home/pi/stratux-radar-display/image/stratux_radar.sh accordingly.
+   Remark: Current configuration is for Stratux-Europe on IP address 192.168.10.1. using wifi SSID "stratux".
+If you have a different configuration please update the stratux IP in /home/pi/stratux-radar-display/image/stratux_radar.sh accordingly.
+To change the wifi network use a modified wpa_supplicant.conf or use the "Display status" mode with the pushbuttons (expert only).

 ### Expert setup
    1. Configure a clean Raspbian installation on your SD card.
 E.g. using Raspberry Pi Imager.
 Image to flash is the standard image "Raspbian Pi OS (recommended)".